 There are many industries and companies who can use your skills.
 Ask about the viability of an industry, recent trends, and company culture.
 Although you may qualify for a position and need a job, you do not want to go into a dysfunctional organization (at least not without knowing it ahead of time) or an industry that is about to become obsolete.
 You can also obtain information about a manager’s managerial style.

 - Skills to highlight in your job interview and in your resume

 When companies have open positions, it is because they have specific needs.
 Knowing what their needs are will help you target your resume and interview to their needs.
 An informational interview allows you access to this information.
-In addition, some professionals are open to critiquing your resume for the necessary skills and key words.
+In addition, some professionals are open to critique your resume for the necessary skills and keywords.